Mission 06 · Stage 1

 Try it

-• Run — red and green should never both be bright together.
+• Press the green Run button — red and green should never glow brightly at the same time.

-• Watch them take turns like a blinker.
+• Watch them take turns, back and forth, like a blinker!

 Peek at code